Mandaris-LLC/react-native-navigation-full-circle/README.md

 ## Usage

-If you don't like reading, just jump into the fully working [example project](https://github.com/wix/react-native-navigation/tree/master/example).
+If you don't like reading, just jump into the fully working example projects:

+* [example](example) - Example project showing the best practice use of this package.
+Shows many navigation features.
+* [redux-example](example-redux) - Best practice use of this package in a [redux](https://github.com/reactjs/redux)-based. project

 #### Step 1 - Change the way your app starts